 Grad school was pretty helpful in that it gave me a lot of guidance for improving my writing and let me structure my days mostly how I wanted (i.e., writing in the mornings instead of spending those mornings at a Day Job), but stressful in that it required fitting into an academic world that I wasn’t sure was for me.
 Plus, well-paying jobs in academia aren’t too easy to get right now, and the struggle to get those jobs is, to put it mildly, fierce.

-The biggest things I got out of academia was that it inspired my second novel (still in progress), it gave me a lot of contacts, and it brought me a bunch of other opportunities: a job in a greenhouse that gave me lots of time for writing, editing work that brings in extra cash, and my Secret Work-From-Home Day Job that lets me work part-time.
+The biggest things I got out of academia were inspiration for my second novel (still in progress), a lot of contacts, and tons of opportunities: a job in a greenhouse that gave me lots of time for writing, editing work that brings in extra cash, and some credentials that helped me snag the Secret Office Day Job where I work now.
 Grad school also showed me that I get about the same amount of writing done as a grad student as I do when I work full time—though not as much as when I work part time.

 All of these experiences inspired this website.
 I wanted to explore how creative people make their way in the world, the challenges they face, and the way they keep the bills paid, especially in the 21st century, and especially when they’re just starting out.
 (SPOILER: There’s no one way to make your life work as a creative person.)

-So stick around, check out the main Day Job blog, the list of books I’ve been reading, the Art Swap exchanges, or other stuff I’ve done, and I hope you find something that inspires you—or, you know, helps you get your shit done.
+So stick around, check out the Day Job blog, the list of books I’ve been reading, the Art Swap exchanges, or my other projects.
+I hope you find something that inspires you—or helps you get your shit done.